- A PhD Loan can fund a PhD in any field lasting between three to eight years.

 What Is a PhD Loan?

 A PhD loan is a form of UK Government loan made available to doctoral students residing in England or Wales.
-It is designed to help students fund their doctoral or equivalent degree, covering basic costs such as the tuition fee and living expenses.
+It is designed to help students fund their doctoral programme or equivalent degree, covering basic costs such as the tuition course fees and living expenses.